how much protein do I need on keto?

 I realise all this data can be confusing if nutrition is not your hobby.

-The first instalment of the Nutrient Optmiser is a free calculator that will help you identify the ideal macronutrient ranges to suit your goals as well as a shortlist of optimal foods and meals.
+Head over to Nutrient Optmiser where we will help you identify the ideal macronutrient ranges to suit your goals, as well as a shortlist of optimal foods and meals.
 The table below shows how we can determine the optimal approach for you based on your metabolic health, waist to height ratio and goals.

 We’d love you to check it out the Nutrient Optimiser.
 We’d love to hear what you think and how we can refine it to suit your goals.